johnhenry/technique/readme-older.md

 #####Controller - Server
 Like _state_, _updates_ are handled on the server rather than the client, but in exactly the same way.
 So we can use the code from the client's _get-update.js_ on the without modification as well.

-A slight change is the source of _actions_ -- we'll set up our _subscription_ function as koa middleware, and have it will respond to _requests_ rather than actions.
+A slight change is the source of _instructions_ -- we'll set up our _subscription_ function as koa middleware, and have it will respond to _requests_ rather than instructions.

 Aside from these minor changes, the controller on the client and the controller on the server are very similar.